 Students were familiarized with the TD theme, ‘Who we are’ and were explained that the unit is about who we are because of what we do (personal, physical, mental, social and spiritual health).

 Provocation to the unit was initiated by forming connection to previous knowledge with new learning.
-Thus, students were encouraged to share their understanding regarding good and bad habits based upon 5 elements (food, hygiene, exercise, rest, and recreation).
-They observed and sorted objects as per their understanding and explained the criteria of sorting the pictures.
+Thus, students were encouraged to share their understanding regarding good and bad habits based on 5 elements (food, hygiene, exercise, rest, and recreation).
+They observed and sorted objects as per their understanding and explained the criteria for sorting the pictures.
 They also formed connections to their recent learning during National Nutrition Week.
-As a follow up activity, students shared their understanding about health on a concept map ’.
+As a follow up activity, students shared their understanding of health on a concept map ’.

 Introduction to articles, ‘a’ and ‘an’ and the symbol (small light blue coloured triangle) was done through a provocation, wherein the facilitator shared the alphabet with students and they recalled and identified vowels.
 Thereafter, the facilitator introduced articles, ‘a’ and ‘an’.

 They understood the difference between a phrase and a sentence with an activity wherein they first read a certain group of words then later, matched those with another set of words to make meaningful sentences.
 A follow up activity was taken up they read some jumbled up words and then unjumbled the words to create meaningful sentences.
 They also highlighted the nouns and articles with appropriate symbols.